AnyThony/Uni.js/bundle/README.md

 When building, the bundler script is ran.

-It is responsible for translating Uni apps into native HTML and Javascript.
+It is responsible for translating Uni apps into HTML and Javascript.

-Note that only app.uni in-line scripts are pre-translated, components are stored in tables and are to be loaded upon runtime.
+app.uni and each component are assigned their own execution tree that runs upon load

 ![Bundling](https://i.imgur.com/txPkD51.png)